MagicMirrorOrg/MagicMirror-Documentation/getting-started/configuration.md

 ## General

 1. Copy `/home/pi/MagicMirror/config/config.js.sample` to `/home/pi/MagicMirror/config/config.js`. \
-   **Note:** If you used the installer script.
-This step is already done for you.
+   **Note:** If you used the installer script this step is already done for you.

 2. Modify your required settings. \
    Note: You can check your configuration running `npm run config:check` in `/home/pi/MagicMirror`.